cjtrahey/cjtrahey/README.md

 - 🤝 I’m looking for help with **learning as much about what your passion is, whether it be language learning or concepts you are interested in.**

-- 👨‍💻 All of my projects are available at [https://cjtrahey.github.io/portfolio/](https://cjtrahey.github.io/portfolio/)
+- 👨‍💻 All of my projects are available [on my portfolio!](cjtrahey.com)

 - 💬 Ask me about **front-end design concepts**